Perlten/Architectural-Lens/README.md

     - `branch`: The branch for comparison
 - `saveLocation`: This is the folder where created views will be saved.
 - `showDependencyCount`: This is a boolean, if set to True the dependency arrows in the diagram will show how many imports there are between the packages.
+- `packageColor`: Color of packages, you can choose from "GoldenRod" or "Azure".
 - `views`: This contains a map with view names as keys and the following sub-fields:
     - `packages`: This specifies the packages to include in the project.
 Each path will start at the root_folder, and any path given must exist in the project.
 If you provide the path "api/test", it means that you want to include the rootFolder/api/test in the graph.
     When entering paths in packages, you are telling the diagram that you only want to include those packages and their sub-packages and dependencies.